ritwickrajmakhal/localstack-docs/src/content/docs/snowflake/features/snowpipe.md

 Snowpipe allows you to load data into Snowflake tables from files stored in an external stage.
 Snowpipe continuously loads data from files in a stage into a table as soon as the files are available.
 Snowpipe uses a queue to manage the data loading process, which allows you to load data into Snowflake tables in near real-time.

 The Snowflake emulator supports Snowpipe, allowing you to create and manage Snowpipe objects in the emulator.
 You can use Snowpipe to load data into Snowflake tables from files stored in a local directory or a local/remote S3 bucket.
-The following operations are supported:

-* `CREATE PIPE`
-* `DESCRIBE PIPE`
-* `DROP PIPE`
-* `SHOW PIPES`

 ## Getting started